JRBoland/JamesBoland_T1A2/readme.md

 Working as a modern 'digital business card' or much like a digital CV, an online portfolio website allows people to be familiar with the work that I do, and have options to contact me (with the added benefit of seeing my previous work) for the purpose of being hired for new work.

+The site will also show my UX/UI and design skills through the presentation of the website itself.

 ## Functionality

 On initially loading the website, the main/index page has animations to capture the attention of its users.